ClarkAllen/DataMakerRI/README.md

 The Dockerized version of this application is on Docker Hub : https://hub.docker.com/repository/docker/clarkallen/datamakerri.

-You can test the endpoints with the related project DataMakerIT which is also hosted on GitHub : https://github.com/ClarkAllen/DataMakerIT.
+You can test the endpoints with OpenAPI on http://host:port/data/swagger-ui.html and also with the related project DataMakerIT which is also hosted on GitHub : https://github.com/ClarkAllen/DataMakerIT.

 Some example calls to the RESTful API :